Home / friendly / processed / condiments / Is Hummus Keto-Friendly?

 Its primary ingredient, chickpeas, are packed with plant-based protein and fiber.
 High fiber foods are known to aid in digestive health, while protein is essential for the growth and repair of tissues, among other critical functions.

-Another component of hummus, tahini (made from sesame seeds), is an excellent source of essential vitamins and minerals like B vitamins, vitamin E, and important minerals like magnesium and zinc.
+Another component of hummus, tahini (made from sesame seeds), is an excellent source of essential vitamins and minerals like B vitamins and vitamin E, and important minerals like magnesium and zinc.

 Furthermore, the olive oil in hummus adds heart-healthy monounsaturated fats, known for their potential benefits on heart health.
 Olive oil is also associated with reduced inflammation and boasts antioxidant properties.